 4. Match soft pastels with earthy tones

 Inject a playful summer vibe into your living room color scheme.
 Use a palette of raspberry and citron to create a fresh, stylish look.
-Washed linens and the eye-catching open design of the rattan sofa brings a relaxing mood to this inviting space, which is enhanced by unlined curtains that gently filter the sunlight.
+Washed linens and the eye-catching open design of the rattan sofa brings a relaxing mood to this inviting space – inspired by bohemian living room ideas – which is enhanced by unlined curtains that gently filter the sunlight.

 This confident mix of rose shades evokes a sense of luxury, femininity and sass.
 Pink has grown up, trading its sweet reputation for a more muted, sophisticated and earthy look.